Promontory Point (Chicago)

-Promontory Point (known locally as The Point) is a man-made peninsula jutting into Lake Michigan.
-It is located in Chicago's Burnham Park.
-The Point was constructed from landfill and by the late 1930s was protected by a seawall or revetment.
-The revetment was designed and constructed by Chicago Park District engineers and consists of limestone blocks arranged in a series of four steps leading to a promenade.
+Promontory Point (known locally as the Point) is a manmade peninsula on Lake Michigan in Chicago's Burnham Park, located in the Hyde Park neighborhood on the city's South Side.
+Originally constructed from landfill, the Point was, by the late 1930s, protected by a limestone revetment designed and constructed by Chicago Park District engineers.
+The Point became a Chicago Landmark on April 19, 2023.